Stovetop Brewing Guide

 Step Five

-Allow the coffee to percolate into the collecting chamber but remove from the heat source as soon as you the 'sputtering sound' (this sound tells you that the water in the boiler is all gone) - don't overheat the coffee or you'll have unpleasant bitter flavours in the cup.
+Allow the coffee to percolate gently into the collecting chamber when visibly extracting make sure it is not too fast, you can normally remove/stop the heat heat when the extraction is halfway completed, the residual pressure will complete the extraction.
+Ensure there is no heat beyond the 'sputtering sound' (this sound tells you that the water in the boiler is all gone) - don't overheat the coffee or you'll have unpleasant bitter flavours in the cup and the bottom vessel may develop a burnt tarnish.

 Step Six